 Once you have an endpoint added to a page in your app, you need to specify when you want the request to run.
 This will be when an Event occurs in your app, such as the user tapping a button, or the page loading.
 You will typically run the request on user interaction if the parameters include data entered by the user, and on page load if the request has all of the information it needs to run straight away.

 Select the relevant Element or page (in the Canvas or Element Tree) and open Properties > Events.
-Click Manage for your chosen Event, for example Tapped or Page Loaded.
+Add an Action to your chosen Event, for example Tapped or Page Loaded.

 Add the Run API Request Action, selecting the endpoint, an optional request cache mode (and cache expiration).